Discover Perth with megabus

 This two-acre hillside garden is within walking distance of the city centre, and it’s well worth a visit.
 Built in the 1920s, Branklyn Garden is crammed with rare and exotic plants whose seeds were collected by plant-hunters.
 As such, it’s become a bit of a pilgrimage for green-fingered gardeners and professional botanists alike.

-Scotland’s oldest working distillery has been making whisky by hand since 1775, and you can learn all about it at The Famous Grouse Experience.
-As the name suggests, it’s home to Scotland's favourite whisky, as well as The Glenturret Highland Single Malt.
+Scotland’s oldest working distillery has been making whisky by hand since 1775, and you can learn all about it at The Glenturret Distillery - formerly known as The Famous Grouse Experience.
+The tour brings to life the long history of whisky in the area and how they go about creating The Glenturret single malt.
 And it’s set in stunning countryside in Crieff.

 Perth: getting around

 When you book coach travel to Perth with megabus you can usually expect things like free WiFi* onboard and a 20kg luggage allowance to cover all your packing.
 You can find out more about what’s included on our on board facilities page.

 Once you get to Perth, the best place to start is the VisitScotland Perth iCentre.
 It’s right in the city centre, on the pedestrianised High Street.
 You can pop in and get your bearings with maps, leaflets, and recommendations on things to do.
 You can book tickets for various attractions here, too.